Kenya inching close to exporting Crude oil

 Kenya is inching closer to becoming an oil exporting nation in the next three months.
-So far some 70,000 barrels have been pumped and stored in tanks at the Lokichar Basin where the well are.
+So far some 70,000 barrels have been pumped and stored in tanks at the Lokichar Basin where the Wells are.

-The country is planning to export 2000 barrels a day in a pilot project that will enable concrete understanding of the wells.
+The country is planning to export 2000 barrels a day in a pilot project that will enable concrete understanding of the Wells.

 It is also a learning ground for the technical aspects of the oil evacuation since Kenya’s crude is waxy and can solidify en route.
 This is a major lesson that must be learnt before the design and construction of the Pipeline for it has to be understood the exact temperature at which the oil has to be transported.

-Apart from understanding the temperatures, Kenyan officianado must also understand the oil business before signed the dotted lines.
+Apart from understanding the temperatures, Kenyan officianado must also understand the oil business before signing the dotted lines.
 Kenya plans to produce some 2,000 barrels of crude a day for the pilot scheme.
 As at the end of February some 70,000 barrels were already in stock which means that by the end of June, an estimated 310,000 barrels will be in stock.

-Tullow, oil the majority stake holder in the operation last October advertised for a contract to lease 100 ISO T11 standard insulated containers with a minimum fluid capacity of 25,000 litres to haul the fuel from the Lokichar fields to Eldoret by road.
+Tullow, oil the majority stakeholder in the operation last October advertised for a contract to lease 100 ISO T11 standard insulated containers with a minimum fluid capacity of 25,000 litres to haul the fuel from the Lokichar fields to Eldoret by road.
 From there it will be hauled by rail to Mombasa where it will be stored on Kenya Pipeline facilities ready for export.

 A barrel of crude carries 159 litres.
 This means that each truck, called trailtanks, will carry 157 barrels meaning that 13 trucks will be needed to haul 2000 barrels.
 To haul it to Mombasa Kenya Railways Corp will require 13 flat-bed wagons per trip.
 The 310,000 barrels expected in stock at the end of June will be 20 days of trucking trips if all 100 trucks are deployed.